kubestellar/kubestellar/docs/content/direct/commission-workloads.md

-# Deploying Workloads KubeStellar Usage Examples
+# Commissioning Workloads KubeStellar Usage Examples

 We are still working on generalized step-by-step instructions for defining, binding and deploying particular workloads.